DO-2K23-26/beep-front/README.md

 Some expected behavior:
 - When opening a channel the messages will be refetch
 - When a message is sent from local client it instantly displayed as loading while the request complete
-- Display real time updates of messages in the channel  without refetching all messages of the channels
+- Display real time updates of messages in the channel  without refetching all messages of the

 To handle this we use a Redux slice for messages (in ``message.slice.ts``)